TheAkash2002/Budget-Manager-Revamped/lib/notification/README.md

 8. NotificationPropagationService calls startPropagationService, which sets up a FlutterEngine and stores it in static variable.
-9. FlutterEngine setup involves finding a setupBackgroundChannelForDbEntry callback, executing it, receiving a "NotificationPropagationService.initialized" MethodCall from it, dequeing all queued payloads, and marking sBackgroundEngineInitiated as true.
+9. FlutterEngine setup involves finding a setupBackgroundChannelForDbEntry callback, executing it, receiving a "initialized" MethodCall from it, dequeing all queued payloads, and marking sBackgroundEngineInitiated as true.
 10. NotificationPropagationService.onHandleWork is called when the works fired by NotificationBroadcastReceiver can be dequeued.